 Photo Chiang Mai, Thailand, 2007

-© 2017.
-I was born in Marinette , Wisconsin, on March 1945, and I lived my first year, nearby, in Stephenson, Michigan, my mother's home town.
+© 2019.
+I was born in Marinette , Wisconsin, in March 1945, and I lived my first year, nearby, in Stephenson, Michigan, my mother's home town.
 In June of that year, my father, John, "Jack", O'Heron, Msgt, Army Air Corps, travelled with the 21st Army Air Force Photo-Recon Squadron, to the China- Burma-India Theater, of WWll.
 My mother, Carol Jean Bagley O'Heron, a nurse, and "Jack", were married in 1943 in Bakersfield, California, where my Dad was stationed.
-After the war, my parents reunited in 1946, in Chicago, and began a family of 4 children.
-We grew up in Itasca, Illinois, near O´Hare airport, in the western suburbs of Chicago, birthplace of both my father, and grandfather, John J. O'Heron.
+After the war, my parents reunited in 1946, in Chicago, and began to raise a family of 4 children.
+We grew up in Itasca, Illinois, near O´Hare airport, in the western suburbs of Chicago, which was the birthplace of both my father, and grandfather, John J. O'Heron.

 In 1963, while I was finishing high school, the United States was sending many soldiers to the war in Vietnam.
 Young men, my age, had the choice to work, begin college, or face the military draft.
 I decided to enlist in the Air Force, like my father, 22 years, earlier.
 Although I was an average student, in high school, I was good in industrial arts, and photography.
 In Air Force schools, I was trained as a "crew chief", on jets, and helped maintain B-52 and KC-135 airplanes.
 During the last, 2 years, of my term, trained again, as an electronics technician, for autopilot and compass systems, on the same aircraft.
 In aviation, we quickly learned responsibility, and, the necessity to do things exactly right, for the importance of safety, in the air, and on the ground.